 We actively monitor and evaluate changes in third-party models and, when necessary, calibrate the catastrophe risk model estimates delivered via our own proprietary modeling processes.
 We consider historical loss experience, recent events, underwriting practices, market share analyses, external scientific analyses and various other factors, including non-modeled losses, to refine our proprietary view of catastrophe risk.
 These proprietary models are updated regularly as new information and techniques emerge.

-The table below sets forth the probabilities that estimated losses, comprising claims and allocated claim adjustment expenses (but excluding unallocated claim adjustment expenses), from a single event occurring in a one-year timeframe will equal or exceed the indicated loss amounts (expressed in dollars, net of tax, and as a percentage of the Company's common equity), based on the proprietary and third-party computer models utilized by the Company at December 31, 2019.
-For example, on the basis described below the table, the Company estimates that there is a one percent chance that the Company's loss from a single U.S. and Canadian hurricane in a one-year timeframe would equal or exceed \$1.6 billion, or 7% of the Company's common equity at December 31, 2019.
+The table below sets forth the probabilities that estimated losses, comprising claims and allocated claim adjustment expenses (but excluding unallocated claim adjustment expenses), from a single event occurring in a one-year timeframe will equal or exceed the indicated loss amounts (expressed in dollars, net of tax, and as a percentage of the Company's common equity), based on the proprietary and third-party computer models utilized by the Company.
+For example, on the basis described below the table, the Company estimates that there is a one percent chance that the Company's loss from a single U.S. and Canadian hurricane in a one-year timeframe would equal or exceed \$1.7 billion, or 7% of the Company's common equity at December 31, 2020.

-DOI LLARS (IN BILLIONS) PERCENTAGE OF COMMON EQUIT
+DOLLARS (IN BI PERCENTAGE OF COMMON EQUITY[1]

-LIKELIHOOD OF EXCEEDANCE 1 SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE
+LIKELIHOOD OF EXCEEDANCE ^[2] SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE

 2.0% (1-in-50) \$1.3 \$0.5 5% 2%

-1.0% (1-in-100) \$1.6 \$0.7 7% 3%
+1.0% (1-in-100) \$1.7 \$0.8 7% 3%

-0.4% (1-in-250) \$2.2 \$1.2 9% 5%
+0.4% (1-in-250) \$2.3 \$1.2 9% 5%

-0.1% (1-in-1,000) \$4.9 \$1.9 21% 8%
+0.1% (1-in-1,000) \$5.2 \$1.8 21% 7%

-1An event that has, for example, a 2% likelihood of exceedance is sometimes described as a "1-in-50 year event."
+(1) An event that has, for example, a 2% likelihood of exceedance is sometimes described as a "1-in-50 year event."
 As noted above, however, the probabilities in the table represent the likelihood of losses from a single event equaling or exceeding the indicated threshold loss amount in a one-year timeframe, not over a multi-year timeframe.
 Also, because the probabilities relate to a single event, the probabilities do not address the likelihood of more than one event occurring in a particular period, and, therefore, the amounts do not address potential aggregate catastrophe losses occurring in a one-year timeframe.